Bayesian variable selection in sample selection models using spike-and-slab priors: Introduction

 Recently, the use of variable selection methods in the context of sample selection models has attracted considerable attention.
 For instance, \cite{ogundimu2022regularization} used an Adaptive LASSO penalty to select the variables that enter the outcome and selection models.
 The distributional regression sample selection modelling introduced by \cite{wiemann2022correcting} allows for the use of Bayesian variable selection priors (shrinkage and spike-and-slab priors).
 However, \cite{wiemann2022correcting} only provide an implementation of their proposed model using a Metropolis within Gibbs sampler, which is computationally more expensive than a closed-form Gibbs sampler due to the need for iterative accept-reject Metropolis steps, and requires careful calibration of the priors for the additive components to ensure convergence.
 In a similar vein, \cite{vera2023bayesian} considered the use of shrinkage and spike-and-slab priors, but they restricted variable selection to only the selection equation, and their implementation similarly relies on a Metropolis within Gibbs sampler.

 We propose two families of continuous spike-and-slab priors \citep{george1993variable,tadesse2021handbook} to conduct Bayesian variable selection in sample selection models.
 The first class of priors allows for the use of scale mixtures of normals for the spike and slab components, which include Laplace and Student-$t$ distributions.
 The second one is defined conditionally on the marginal variance of the outcome equation, allowing for easier calibration, and also includes scale mixtures of normals for the spike and slab components.
 We provide a detailed discussion on the calibration of both priors, taking into account the different nature of the outcome and selection models.
 We derive a closed-form Gibbs sampler for the posterior distribution of the parameters, under both classes of priors, which scales well to the dimensions of interest in practical applications.
-Posterior samples can be used to jointly select variables for both the selection and outcome equations, without the need for an exclusion restriction, and to produce post-selection inference on the parameters.
+Posterior samples can be used to jointly select variables for both the selection and outcome equations, without the need for an exclusion restriction.

 The remainder of this paper is organized as follows.
 In Section \ref{sec:sampsel}, we present a brief review of sample selection models and previous literature on Bayesian inference for these models.
 In Section \ref{sec:priors}, we present the proposed families of spike-and-slab priors and discuss the calibration of these priors.
 Section \ref{sec:gibbs} presents details about the Gibbs sampler for the proposed prior structures.
-Section \ref{sec:simulation} presents a simulation study aiming at illustrating the performance of the proposed spike-and-slab priors for variable selection.
+Section \ref{sec:simulation} presents a simulation study aimed at illustrating the performance of the proposed spike-and-slab priors for variable selection.
 We compare the performance of the proposed methodology with that of adaptive LASSO and forward selection.
 Indeed, a byproduct of this work is the implementation of stepwise variable selection methods for sample selection models.
 Section \ref{sec:applications} presents real data applications using two popular data sets in the context of sample selection models and a sensitivity analysis for the hyperparameters.
 We conclude with a discussion and possible extensions in Section \ref{sec:discussion}.
+An implementation and code to reproduce the results in this paper can be found at \url{https://github.com/adam-iqbal/selection-spike-slab}